Potatso National Park (香格里拉国家公园—普达措, Pudacuo National Park) is the first national park in mainland China and was inaugurated on June 21, 2007.

 The third stop is Luorong Ethnic Cultural Village.
-“Luorong” means “good path or land” in Tibetan language and “small valley” in Naxi language.
+“Luorong” means “good path or land” in the Tibetan language and “small valley” in the Naxi language.
 Whatever the meaning, this reflects the close relationship between the Naxi and Tibetan people.
-Luorong Village consists of three natural villages, known as the upper, central and lower village.
-They are half hidden in the valley, forming a perfect picture of “man and nature in harmony”.
+Luorong Village consists of three natural villages, known as the upper, central, and lower village.
+They are half-hidden in the valley, forming a perfect picture of “man and nature in harmony”.
 Here tourists can have a glimpse of Tibetan people’s way of life, in which yaks, mastiffs, and matsuake are of great importance.
-The functions of yaks are obvious, for the milk they produce, for the amount goods that they can carry and for the food resources they provide for the local people.
+The functions of yaks are obvious, for the milk they produce, for the number of goods that they can carry, and for the food resources they provide for the local people.
 Shepherding Tibetan mastiffs play an equally important role because they are regarded as the guardians of Tibetan people.
 Bravery and alert, a single mastiff can take care of over 200 goats or 100 cattle.

 Matsuake is also considered important as a local specialty and a source of income.
 It is a famous fungus containing a number of amino acids which are indispensable for the human body.
 In addition to its delicious taste, it is of great medicinal value, especially to cancer patients.
 However, it is difficult to grow mastsuake artificially and the Japanese have tried artificial plantation for nearly one hundred years but in vain.
 Therefore, matsuake appears to be increasingly precious and expensive.
 The Potatso National Park is a major matsuake production area and it exports up to 800 tons every year.